-Severe Weather Awareness Week concludes today with a look at Skywarn.
+Severe Weather Awareness Week begins today with a look at the role Skywarn storm spotters.

 Severe weather can strike during any month of the year at any time of the day or night.
 When severe thunderstorms threaten, the National Weather Service calls Skywarn volunteers into action.
 Skywarn volunteers are the eyes and ears of the National Weather Service, providing instant reports of severe weather, including hail, high winds, and dangerous cloud formations.